Dusk To Dawn

 from the charcoal ashes of Night.

-And sets the eastern skies afire;
+And lights the eastern skies afire;

-ignited by the Dawn's first light.
+ignited by Dawn's breaking light.

-Peach, strawberry, and cinnamon
+Peach, strawberry, and cinnamon;

-tint scattered clouds of misty grey.
+tint, scattered clouds of misty grey.

 And this mix of pastel colors